HMS Bombay (1805): Royal Navy service

 On 17–18 September 1810 two French ships, the frigate Vénus and corvette Victor, captured Ceylon while she was under the command of Charles Gordon.
 Ceylon had 10 men killed and 31 wounded.
 The next day, a British squadron composed of HMS Boadicea, HMS Otter, and the brig HMS Staunch recaptured her, and captured Vénus; Victor managed to escape.
-On 3 December Ceylon was at the capture of Île de France.
+On 3 December Ceylon was at the British invasion of Isle de France.

 In November 1811, Commander James Tomkinson (acting) became captain.
 Tomkinson sailed Bombay back to Britain; she arrived at Deptford on 8 May 1811.
 By 1812 she was in ordinary at Chatham.

 Post-war

 Ceylon was fitted as a troopship between May 1813 and February 1814, with Captain Arthur P. Hamilton commissioning her in November 1813.
 Captain Peter Rye may have preceded him in 1813.
 In August 1815 she accompanied the 74-gun Northumberland, and the storeship Weymouth as Northumberland carried Napoleon into exile at Saint Helena.
 Ceylon was then laid up at Plymouth in May 1816.

 Between 1817 and 1830 she was a troopship.
 She was fitted as a receiving ship between January and October 1832.
 Then in 1833 she became a receiving ship at Malta, and her armament was reduced to two guns.

 From July 1838 to 1842 she was under the command of William Robert Mends.
 From March 1843 she was the flagship for Sir Lucius Curtis.
 Then in April 1846, Thomas Graves assumed command.
 In 1847 H.N.J.
 Chesshyre replaced Graves.
 Admiral Edward Harvey raised his flag in Ceylon in March 1848.
 Joseph Sparkhall Rundle became captain from April 1850.
 His replacement, in December 1854 was C.G.
 Robinson.
 From 1853 to 1855 she was the flagship of the Admiral superintendent at Malta (Rear-Admiral Montagu Stopford and Admiral Houston Stewart during this period).